British Columbia Location

 British Columbia Immigration Helpful Links

 Those willing to find a job in British Columbia can avail of a few online resources.
-A very common resource for job search is
+A very common resource for job search is Job Bank.
+Comprehensive sites to find jobs include WorkBC job board and WelcomeBC career profiles.
+To learn about popular occupations in the province, check out WorkBC Jobs in Demand.

 Additionally, check job openings in local newspapers or contact the HR departments of the organization where you would like to work.
 As a newcomer, you can take advantage of a settlement services agency.
 The Vancouver Public Library provides helpful information for skilled immigrants.